 - Minimization of claim — Insurance company adjusters love to play hardball.
 There will be several attempts at minimizing your claim, including minimizing your injuries when they can.
 This can be done in numerous ways, including seeking information in your medical files which demonstrate that your injuries existed before the accident.

 Make sure you speak with an experienced attorney who knows how to deal with insurance companies and has experience working on bus accident claims.
 This is important because they can assist you with the issues that can arise in your claim.

 Dealing With the Costs of a Bus Accident Attorney

 According to the Bureau of Transportation, more than 30,000 fatalities take place on roadways annually.
-Only about 250 of these involve transit which would include buses.
-While the percentage is low, clearly to a victim of a bus accident, the injuries are real, they are devastating, and they need answers.
+Only about 250 of these involve transit, which would include buses.
+While the percentage is low, clearly, injured bus accident victims, these figures are real, they are devastating, and they need answers.

 Remember, legal services are not the only costs in a bus accident injury claim.
 Make sure you speak with your lawyer about any fees you may need to pay.

 Contact Our Bus Accident Lawyers Immediately for Answers

 Recovering from the injuries suffered in a bus accident can be a long-term challenge.
 Whether you were injured in a bus accident, your child suffered an injury in a school bus accident, or you lost a loved one, you should speak with an attorney who has experience.
 No lawyer can guarantee an outcome.
 However, an experienced bus accident attorney will communicate with you and keep you up to date on the status of your claim.